goldstar/adwords-simple-api/README.md

 campaign.name # 'some campaign'
 campaign.set(name: 'A New Name', ...) # Mutates the campaign

-AdwordsSimpleApi::Campaign.fields # list of available attributes
+GoogleAdsSimpleApi::Campaign.fields # list of available attributes

 campaign.attributes # hash of values
 campaign.labels # array of Label